RequestContext

 WriteJsonToStream<T>

-into a JSON format and writes it to the response body.
+This method serializes an object of type T into a JSON format and writes it to the response body.
 It also sets the

 status code for the response.
 This is typically used for API responses where JSON is the expected format.